+Two Israeli embassy staff fatally shot near Jewish museum in Washington DC

-Two Israeli embassy staff fatally shot near Jewish Museum in Washington DC
+Two Israeli embassy staff members fatally shot near Jewish museum in Washington DC

-Two Israeli embassy staffers have been fatally shot outside a Jewish museum in Washington, D.C., authorities have said.
+Two Israeli embassy staffers were fatally shot on Wednesday night outside a Jewish museum in Washington, D.C, authorities said.

+The suspect, who has been named as Elias Rodriguez, 30, of Chicago, chanted “free, free Palestine” after he was arrested, said the DC police chief.

-The shooting happened around 9:15 p.m. on the 300 block of F St NW – outside the Capital Jewish museum – on Wednesday evening, according to the Metropolitan Police Department.
+The shooting occurred around 9.15 pm outside the Capital Jewish Museum, according to the Metropolitan Police Department.

-One person is believed to be have died shortly after the attack and a second was reportedly transported to a local hospital in critical condition and also died.
+One person is believed to have died shortly after the attac,k and a second was reportedly transported to a local hospital in critical condition and also died.
 The shooting was at “close range,” a spokesperson for the embassy said.

-Homeland Security Secretary Kristi Noem later confirmed the news, writing on X: “Two Israeli Embassy staff were senselessly killed tonight near the Jewish Museum in Washington DC.

-“We are actively investigating and working to get more information to share.
-Please pray for the families of the victims.
-We will bring this depraved perpetrator to justice.”

-The identity of any suspects has not been shared, nor has a motive.
-However, the FBI later reported that there was no ongoing threat to public safety.

-A person of interest is being by being questioned by police, according to ABC.

-In a statement, Israeli embassy spokesperson Tal Naim Cohen said: “Two staff members of the Israeli embassy were shot this evening at close range while attending a Jewish event at the Capital Jewish Museum in Washington DC.
+"Two staff members of the Israeli embassy were shot this evening at close range while attending a Jewish event at the Capital Jewish Museum in Washington DC," Tal Naim Cohen, spokesperson at the Israeli embassy in Washington, said in a post on X.

 “We have full faith in law enforcement authorities on both the local and federal levels to apprehend the shooter and protect Israel’s representatives and Jewish communities throughout the United States.”